pulumi/docs/cyblog4.md

 ![image](https://user-images.githubusercontent.com/4564579/59464639-dc033f80-8ddd-11e9-9219-b3c3ee0b4020.png)

 I intend to add more functionality to this bot over time to help me out.
-If you'd like to create something similar, the code for it (including full instructions) was packaged up into one of our examples [here](https://github.com/pulumi/examples/tree/master/aws-ts-slackbot).
+If you'd like to create something similar, the code it (including full instructions) was packaged up into one of our examples [here](https://github.com/pulumi/examples/tree/master/aws-ts-slackbot).
 The bot works by hearing about incoming events (pushed to it from Slack's servers), looking for mentions of my name, then pushing requests back to Slack's server to update our private channel.